i Overview of renewable energy project development and law

 In December 2017, the US African Development Foundation (USADF) and All On announced the creation of a 15 million-naira partnership with the goal of expanding access to energy for underserved and unserved markets in Nigeria.
 In line with the trend of expanding energy access, MTN Lumos, in a bid to build on the success of its operations in the Nigeria energy market, is in the process of raising addition capital to the extent of US$200 million.

-There has been an increase in renewable energy funding.
-A syndicated-loan facility of US$10 million was set up by the Renewable Energy Performance Platform and co-financed by the Electrification Financing Initiative with the objective of making electricity available to over 150,000 people in isolated communities in Nigeria through the installation of 35,000 solar home systems over the next five years.
-In addition to this, the Bank of Industry (BOI) and All On announced the establishment of a 1 billion-naira Niger Delta Off-Grid Energy Fund to provide financing to off-grid energy businesses that develop energy technology in the Niger Delta.
-Also, at the fourth Nigeria Energy Form, held in April 2019, the European Union formally launched a €30 million fund for renewable energy projects in Nigeria.11
+In other renewable energy fundings of note, a syndicated-loan facility of US$10 million was set up by the Renewable Energy Performance Platform and co-financed by the Electrification Financing Initiative with the objective of making electricity available to over 150,000 people in isolated communities in Nigeria through the installation of 35,000 solar home systems over the next five years.
+In addition to this, the Bank of Industry and All On announced the establishment of a 1 billion-naira Niger Delta Off-Grid Energy Fund to provide financing to off-grid energy businesses that develop energy technology in the Niger Delta.
+Also, at the fourth Nigeria Energy Form, held in April 2019, the European Union formally launched a €30 million fund for renewable energy projects in Nigeria.39

 In April 2019, it was announced that Solarcentury had completed its largest project in Africa and the largest commercial and industrial (C&I) sector renewable project in Nigeria – a solar installation for Tulip Cocoa Processing Limited.
 The federal government through the Federal Ministry of Transportation also announced plans for solar-powered tricycles and motorcycles to introduce green transportation into the Nigerian transport system, although this plan has yet to be implemented.